Rays become first team to reach 40 wins, 4-2 over Orioles

 Andrew Kittredge, J.P.
 Feyereisen and Pete Fairbanks, who worked the ninth to get his second save, completed a three-hitter.

+“They have a lot of different angles they can throw at you,” Baltimore manager Brandon Hyde said.

 Mancini hit a two-run drive off Yarbrough in the third.
-It was his third homer in 19 at-bats against the lefty in a match up of players that went to high school in nearby Winter Haven, Florida.
+It was his third homer in 19 at-bats against the lefty in a matchup of players that went to high school in nearby Winter Haven, Florida.

 Mancini has four homers and nine RBIs in four games against the Rays this season.